tao-pr/carracing-aigym/README.md

   * Observe reward and new state
   * Learn

-In AI gym an episode ends either when a certain success rule is acheived or something goes completely wrong, otherwise it will keep going
+In AI gym an episode ends either when a certain success rule is acheived or something goes completely wrong, otherwise it will keep going.
+In the car racing example, the simulation ends if you visit all road tiles or you steer out of the map (in which case you get -100 reward additional).

+# Reward

+* -0.1 for every step/frame
+* 1000 / <number of road tiles> for every visited tile

 # The goal

 * The goal is to maximise the cummulative reward of simulations:
   * Calculate the cumulative reward for the first 2000 steps of each episode and keep the best one and report it at the end
+  * If you finished successfully before 2000 steps, report the best successful finish
-  * Show us a simulating of your car
+  * Show us a simulation of your method at the end